Screening of seismic records to perform time-history dynamic analyses of tailings dams: a power-spectral based approach: Numerical validation

-Figure \ref{fig:correlationsPM4Sand} shows the maximum time-history displacement obtained in previous simulations and different seismic intensity measures.
-Similarly to the results obtained for the Newmark case, poor results are obtained in the comparisons with classical intensity measures where the best fit is the one with the AI, with a $R^2=0.07$ in Figure \ref{fig:correlationsPM4Sand} (a), while for CAV and CAV5 in Fig. \ref{fig:correlationsPM4Sand} (b) and (c) respectively, the correlation is even worst.
-The spectral power intensity measure presented in Fig. \ref{fig:correlationsPM4Sand} (d) shows an accurate fitting with a $R^2=0.95$ when low frequencies are considered, i.e. accumulated spectral power between 0 and 2.0 Hz $P_{0-2.0Hz}$.
+Figure \ref{fig:correlationsPM4Sand} shows the maximum time-history displacement obtained for different seismic intensity measures.
+Similarly to the results obtained for the Newmark and HS-Small exercises, poor results are obtained \NL{with classical IMs}, and the best fit is the one with AI, with a $R^2=0.07$ in Figure \ref{fig:correlationsPM4Sand} (a), while for CAV and CAV5 in Fig. \ref{fig:correlationsPM4Sand} (b) and (c) respectively, the correlation is even worse.
+The spectral power intensity measure presented in Fig. \ref{fig:correlationsPM4Sand} (d) shows an excellent fit with an $R^2=0.95$ when low frequencies are considered, i.e. $P_{0-2.0 \ Hz}$.
 When the frequency band becomes wider, the scatter increases obtaining a similar pattern than the one obtained for the AI (Fig. \ref{fig:correlationsPM4Sand} (e)).